platformsh/platformsh-docs/overview/web-ui/configure-project.md

-You can invite new users to your project by clicking the `Add user` link and entering their email address, or modify permissions of existing users by clicking the `Edit` link when hovering the user.
+You can invite new users to your project by clicking the `Add user` link and entering their email address, or modify permissions of existing users by clicking the `Edit` link when hovering over the user.

 ![Project configure icon](/images/ui-conf-project-users.png)